yt-dlp/yt-dlp/README.md

 yt-dlp makes the best effort to be a good command-line program, and thus should be callable from any programming language.

 Your program should avoid parsing the normal stdout since they may change in future versions.
-Instead they should use options such as `-J`, `--print`, `--progress-template`, `--exec` etc to create console output that you can reliably reproduce and parse.
+Instead, they should use options such as `-J`, `--print`, `--progress-template`, `--exec` etc to create console output that you can reliably reproduce and parse.

 From a Python program, you can embed yt-dlp in a more powerful fashion, like this: